influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/troubleshooting/frequently-asked-questions.md

 #### Series cardinality per database:
 ```
-SELECT numSeries FROM "_internal".."database" GROUP BY "database" ORDER BY desc LIMIT 1
+SELECT numSeries FROM "_internal".."database" WHERE time > now() - 10s GROUP BY "database" ORDER BY desc LIMIT 1
 ```
 #### Series cardinality across all database:
 ```